Your muscles strain against

 that spattered the bathroom sink

-brighter than stills in horror films as I scrabbled for tissue
+brighter than stills in horror films as I scrabbled for

 which I would promptly bleed through: